Poverty in India: Causes, Effects, Injustice & Exclusion

 Limited reforms: what a waste

-But if they had actually redistributed the land - as opposed to preserving the nearly- feudal system plus incentives and subsidies for big land owners - they could have really eradicated one of the causes of poverty in India.
+But if they had actually redistributed the land - as opposed to preserving the nearly- feudal system plus incentives and subsidies for big land owners - they really could have eradicated one of the main causes of poverty in India.
 On the other hand, you could argue that at least limited land reforms have served as a second-best solution...

 1991 is the year that India embraced globalization and started, like many countries, its market liberalization coupled with privatization and deregulation while ensuring macroeconomic stability.
 Where China has been one of the few countries that has successfully managed their transition to the global market, the picture is more mixed with India, with lots of ups and downs...